bitcraze/crazyflie-link-cpp/README.md

 * improved stats
   * locks?

+* rename to cfnativelink
 * integrate in Crazyflie_cpp and crazyflie_tools
 * code linter
 * Add CI for repo

 ## To Discuss

+* bootloader commands:
+  * Current solution [feels hacky since it requires specialized URI] -OR-
+  * Add a wait_until_sent_queue empty call instead? [cleanest, but requires interface change] -OR-
+  * NRF firmware change to send more than just Ack (e.g., include what was acked, to avoid result being filtered)
 * multi-radio broadcast?